 ‘What would you do if I sang out of tune?’
 I start.

 ‘Would you stand up and walk out on me?’
-Julian sings in a voice that tells me his father is John Lennon.
+Julian sings in a voice and accent that tells me his father is John Lennon.

-‘Lend me your ears and I’ll try not to sing out of key,’ Nina sings a pure soprano.
+‘Lend me your ears and I will try not to sing out of key,’ Nina sings a pure soprano.

 ‘Do you need anybody ?’
 I sang